-In relation to specification I, all the variables are statistically significant at the conventional significance levels with the exception of education.
-However, education is almost statistically significant and has the expected positive sign, partially confirming its positive impact on the labour share.
+In relation to specification I, all the variables are statistically significant at the conventional significance levels with the exception of education and globalization.
+However, these two variables are almost statistically significant and have the expected positive and negative signs, partially confirming their positive and negative impact on the labor share, respectively.
 On the other hand, all the coefficients of the statistically significant variables have the expected signs.
-In fact, the lagged labour share and output growth exert a positive influence on the labour share, and technological progress and globalisation negatively influences the labour share.
-These results are corroborated by the literature, namely by confirming that the lagged labour share is a strong determinant of the current labour share (Blanchard and Katz, 1997; Montuenga-Gómez and Ramos-Parreño, 2005; Judzik and Sala, 2013; Karanassou and Sala, 2013; and Köhler et al., 2016) and that the labour share is strongly procyclical in relation to output growth (Estrada and Valdeolivas, 2012; and Barradas and Lagoa, 2017).
-Our results also confirm the neoclassical hypothesis of skill-biased technological change, the Hecksher-Ohlin model and the Stolper and Samuelson theorem.
-Overall, we obtain quite similar results to other works that did not take into account the role of financialisation in the fall in the labour share (European Commission, 2007; International Monetary Fund, 2007; Stockhammer, 2009; Judzik and Sala, 2013; Karanassou and Sala, 2013; and Köhler et al., 2016).
+In fact, the lagged labor share and output growth exert a positive influence on the labor share, and technological progress negatively influences the labor share.
+These results are corroborated by the literature, namely by confirming that the lagged labor share is a strong determinant of the current labor share (Blanchard and Katz 1997; Montuenga-Gómez and Ramos-Parreño 2005; Judzik and Sala 2013; Karanassou and Sala 2013; and Köhler et al. 2018) and that the labor share is strongly procyclical in relation to output growth (Estrada and Valdeolivas 2012; and Barradas and Lagoa 2017).
+Our results also confirm the neoclassical hypothesis of skill-biased technological change.
+Overall, we obtain quite similar results to other works that did not take into account the role of financialization and neoliberalism in the fall in the labor share (European Commission 2007; International Monetary Fund 2007; Jayadev 2007; Stockhammer 2009; Judzik and Sala 2013; Karanassou and Sala 2013; and Köhler et al. 2018).

 With regard to specification II, all the variables are statistically significant at the traditional significance levels with the exception of the trade union density rate.
-The non-significance of trade unions is also found by Dünhaupt (2013a), which could be explained by the fact that the trade union density underestimates the collective bargaining power of general workers (Bassanini and Duval, 2006; and OECD, 2006).
+The non-significance of trade unions is also found by Dünhaupt (2013a), which could be explained by the fact that the trade union density underestimates the collective bargaining power of general workers (Bassanini and Duval 2006; and OECD 2006).
 The remaining variables have the expected signs with the exception of financial activity.
-In fact, financial activity exerts a positive influence on the labour share, which is not in accordance with the literature on financialisation.
-This suggests that the growth in the financial sector does not have a detrimental impact on the labour share in EU countries.
-This could be explained by the higher wages of the financial sector vis-à-vis the wages of the other sectors in EU countries, namely the so-called 'financial sector wage premium' (Denk, 2015).
-The general government activity exerts a positive influence on the labour share, which is consistent with the literature on financialisation and the results obtained by Dünhaupt (2013a), Barradas and Lagoa (2017) and Stockhammer.
-Finally, as expected, the labour share is negatively influenced by the 'shareholder value orientation', as in Dünhaupt (2013a) and Alvarez (2015).
+In fact, financial activity exerts a positive influence on the labor share, which is not in accordance with the literature.
+This suggests that the growth in the financial sector does not have a detrimental impact on the labor share in EU countries.
+This could be explained by the higher wages of the financial sector vis-à-vis the wages of the other sectors in EU countries, namely the so-called 'financial sector wage premium' (Denk 2015).
+The general government activity exerts a positive influence on the labor share, which is consistent with the literature and the results obtained by Dünhaupt (2013a), Barradas and Lagoa (2017) and Stockhammer (2017).
+Finally, as expected, the labor share is negatively influenced by the 'shareholder value orientation', as in Dünhaupt (2013a) and Alvarez (2015).